Story by Toriana Williams / Contributing Writer

 “It made me aware of situations that happened to people under Jim Crow so that I was more informed about telling our reporters how to cover those things with empathy, accuracy and with solutions,” she said.

-Lloyd was drawn to journalism because of her love for reading and writing that originated in her as a child.
+Lloyd was drawn to journalism because of her love for reading and writing that arose in her as a child.
 Her aunt was a teacher and had received a master’s degree in reading, so according to Lloyd, her aunt had made it her mission to make sure she could read.
 She grew up in a home with a homemade library, where she would often pluck many books off their shelves and burrow deeply into the different worlds.
 This way of life led her to eventually become the editor of her high school newspaper, college newspaper and the top editor for several mainstream daily newspapers, such as the nation’s largest-circulation daily newspaper, USA Today.
 She also became the first african-american woman to receive the executive editor position at the Montgomery Advertiser in Alabama.

 Fisher asked Lloyd what drew her to male dominated press and newsrooms, to which she replied, “there were no role models in my community.”
 So she became her own.